zhifengcn/zhifengcn.github.io/content/projects/2022-Cheng-Population/index.md

 ---
-title: When geostatistics meets machine learning: how do they compete and complement in dynamic population mapping?
+title: "When geostatistics meets machine learning: how do they compete and complement in dynamic population mapping?"
 date: 2022-08-05
 links:
   - name: Paper - IJGIS